Nihalbagul/todoApp/README.md

 ├── test/                  # Contains unit and widget tests └── pubspec.yaml           # Project configuration file
 \```

-Remove the backslashes before the backticks to make it work in your README.
-This approach ensures the directory tree displays correctly on GitHub.

 The app uses the following major dependencies: